sambrosio/Mini-Training_Open-Project/README.md

 # Mini-Training_Open-Project
-Training for Open Science Bootcamp
+Mini-Training for the Open Science Trainer Bootcamp

+By Susana, Heidi, and Stefan :smiley:

 ## Schedule